The Links Foundation, Incorporated is the philanthropic arm of The Links,

-of professional women of color located throughout the United States,
+Incorporated, an organization of professional women of color located throughout the United

-The Links Foundation, Incorporated has contributed more than $24 million to charitable causes since its founding.
-In 2006, at its 60th Anniversary National Assembly in Philadelphia, PA, The Links Foundation, Incorporated named its third $1 million dollar grantee - the National Civil Rights Museum in Memphis, Tennessee.
-Other million-dollar grantees include the United Negro College Fund and the NAACP Legal Defense and Educational Fund.
+The Links Foundation, Incorporated has contributed more than $25 million to charitable causes since its founding.
+In 2006, at its 60th Anniversary National Assembly in Philadelphia, The Links Foundation, Incorporated named its third $1 million grantee - the National Civil Rights Museum in Memphis, Tennessee.
+Other million-dollar grantees include the United Negro College Fund and the NAACP Legal Defense and Educational Fund, Inc.

 The Foundation is a non-profit corporation operated exclusively for charitable and educational purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1954, as amended.